shepkeira/LIMS/README.md

 #### Method 1: Backup script

-While the docker container is running, run the `backup.sh` script in the `db` directory.
+While the docker container is running, run the `backup.sh` script in the `db` directory if you're on Unix (Linux/MacOS) or `backup.bat` if you're in Windows. backup.bat also requires you to enter the database password when prompted.
 In the event this does not work, proceed to method 2.

 #### Method 2: Commands